grimch/logidoclet/README.md

 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/grimch/logidoclet)](https://github.com/grimch/logidoclet)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 LogiDoclet is a Javadoc Doclet that generates a LLM-friendly representation of your Java codebase.
-It is designed to make software projects more accessible for analysis by AI agents and large language models.
+It is designed to make software projects more accessible for analysis by AI.

 ## Motivation for LogiDoclet: Javadoc must become AI-friendly
 As human Java developers, if we need more information about a library's API, we consult API documentation like Javadoc, which gives us detailed descriptions of public and protected classes, interfaces, constructors, methods, fields, class inheritance, and so on.